matihost/monorepo/terraform/gcp/gke/README.md

 * Prerequisites Terraform run once:
   * `cd prerequisites\networking && make apply` to setup VPC and subnetwork
   * (Optionally) `cd prerequisites\kms && make apply` to setup KMS keyring and keys for encyption.
 Then run `make apply ENCRYPT_ETCD=true` to use setup cluster with ETCD encryption
+  * (Optionally) `cd prerequisites\bigquery-dataset && make apply` to setup BigQuery dataset.
+Then run `make apply BIGQUERY_METERING=true` to use setup cluster with BigQuery metering

 ## Usage